School Uniform is an important part of JHGS's identity and the policy will be enforced.

 If you have any questions please speak to a member of the PE department.

 RUSH is our second hand uniform shop and stocks both uniform and sports kit.
 Please contact them via this link.
+Or by emailing the office address with the Subject line RUSH enquiry.

 Sixth Form Uniform and Personal Appearance